Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-The trek from Phakding to Namche Bazaar is a genital through the Bank of River, pine, and rhododendron forest.
+The trek from Phakding to Namche Bazaar is a gentle walk through the Banks of the River, pine, and rhododendron forests.

 You can see Mt.
-Thamserku right after the Phakding village.
+Thamserku right after the village of Phakding.
 Crossing the suspension bridge over the Dud Koshi River many times would be best.

 You will face the Sagarmatha National Park checkpoint along the way to Namche Bazaar.
 It is necessary to check in with your permits.